yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 raise investments, or by the time a big contract is signed, or when "the time is right."
-It is important to always make your promises dependable on events that are out of your control&mdash;your hands must always be clean.
+It is important to always make your promises dependable on events that are out of your control---your hands must always be clean.

 {% quote Instead of giving someone a raise, it's always better to buy a new PlayStation for the office. %}